-Rytary (formerly known as IPX066) consist of carbidopa and levodopa extended-release capsules for early, moderate, and advanced Parkinson’s Disease (PD) treatment.
-The drug has been approved by the U.S. Food and Drug Administration (FDA) in 2015.
+Rytary (formerly known as IPX066) consists of carbidopa and levodopa extended-release capsules for early, moderate, and advanced Parkinson’s disease treatment.
+An extended-release medicine is formulated so that it is released slowly over time.

-The combination of carbidopa and levodopa is one of the most commonly used drug combinations to treat the symptoms of PD.
-Rytary is a singular formulation of carbidopa and levodopa, which provides a longer and more stable mode of action compared to regular carbidopa and levodopa combinations.
+The combination of carbidopa and levodopa is one of the most commonly used treatments for symptoms of Parkinson’s disease.
+Rytary, approved by the U.S. Food and Drug Administration in 2015, is a singular formulation of carbidopa and levodopa, which provides a longer and more stable mode of action compared to immediate-release combinations.

 How Rytary works

-Rytary capsules are manufactured so that they contain beads that release carbidopa and levodopa at different speeds as they are dissolved in the stomach.
+Rytary capsules contain beads that release carbidopa and levodopa at different speeds as they are dissolved in the gastrointestinal tract.
 Their absorption occurs over a prolonged period of time.

 Rytary capsules are to be taken by mouth with or without food.

 For patients who have not previously taken Levodopa, the starting dose is 23.75 mg / 95 mg three times daily.
 The dosage may increase to 36.25 mg / 145 mg three times daily on the fourth day of treatment.
 The maximum recommended daily dose is 612.5 mg / 2,450 mg.

 People with an eye condition called glaucoma should not take Rytary.
 Nonselective monoamine oxidase inhibitors — an antidepressant medication — should not be taken with Rytary capsules and within two weeks of each other to prevent an increase in blood pressure.

 Some multivitamin supplements or medications with iron may decrease the absorption of Rytary capsules, as may some high-protein and high-fat foods.